-- the Santander UK group's ability to access liquidity and funding on acceptable financial terms; the effects of an adverse movement in external credit rating assigned to the Santander UK group, any Santander UK group member or any of their respective debt securities; the effects of fluctuations in interest rates and other market risks: - the elects of includations in increase rates and other inflance cross, the extent to which the Santander UK group may be required to record negative fair value adjustments for its financial assets due to changes in market conditions; the risk of failing to successfully implement and continue to improve the Santander UK group's credit risk management systems; - the risk of raining to successfully implement and committee of improve the Santander of group's credit risk management systems, the risks associated with the Santander UK group's derivative transactions; the extent to which the Santander UK group may be exposed to operational risks, including risks relating to data and information collection, processing, storage and security; - the risk of failing to effectively improve or upgrade the Santander UK group's information technology infrastructure and management information systems in a timely manner; - the Santander UK group's exposure to unidentified or unanticipated risks despite its risk management policies, procedures and methods; - the effects of competition with other financial institutions; the various risks facing the Santander UK group as it expands its range of products and services (e.g. risk of new products and services not being responsive to customer demands or successful, risk of changing customer needs); - the Santander UK group's ability to control the level of non-performing or poor credit quality loans and whether the Santander UK group's loan loss reserves are sufficient to cover loan - the extent to which the Santander UK group's loan portfolio is subject to prepayment risk; - the risk that the value of the collateral, including real estate, securing the Santander UK group's loans may not be sufficient and the Santander UK group may be unable to realise the full value of the collateral securing its loan portfolio; - the ability of the Santander UK group to realise the anticipated benefits of its organic growth or business combinations and the exposure, if any, of the Santander UK group to any unknown liabilities or goodwill impairments relating to acquired businesses; - the effects of the financial services laws, regulations, governmental oversight, administrative actions and policies and any changes thereto in each location or market in which Santander - the Santander UK group's exposure to any potential uncertainly and changes to the UK regulatory regime as a result of the reform and reorganisation of the UK financial regulatory authorities and the UK regulatory framework; - the effects of any new reforms to the UK mortgage lending and the personal loans market; the Santander UK group's exposure to any risk of loss from legal and regulatory proceedings; - the power of the FCA, the PRA or an overseas regulator to potentially intervene in response to e.g. attempts by customers to seek redress from financial service institutions, including the Santander UK group, in case of industry-wide issues; - the effects which the Banking Act 2009 may have on the Santander UK group's business and the value of securities issued; the effects which the bail-in and write down powers under the Banking Act 2009 and the BRRD may have on the Santander UK group's business and the value of securities issued; - the extent to which members of the Santander UK group may be responsible for contributing to compensation schemes in the UK in respect of banks and other authorised financial services firms that are unable to meet their obligations to customers;
+- the Santander UK group's ability to access liquidity and funding on acceptable financial terms; the effects of an adverse movement in external credit rating assigned to the Santander UK group, any Santander UK group member or any of their respective debt securities; the effects of fluctuations in interest rates and other market risks: - the extent to which the Santander UK group may be required to record negative fair value adjustments for its financial assets due to changes in market conditions; the risk of failing to successfully implement and continue to improve the Santander UK group's credit risk management systems; - the risks associated with the Santander UK group's derivative transactions; the extent to which the Santander UK group may be exposed to operational risks, including risks relating to data and information collection, processing, storage and security; - the risk of failing to effectively improve or upgrade the Santander UK group's information technology infrastructure and management information systems in a timely manner; - the Santander UK group's exposure to unidentified or unanticipated risks despite its risk management policies, procedures and methods; - the effects of competition with other financial institutions; the various risks facing the Santander UK group as it expands its range of products and services (e.g. risk of new products and services not being responsive to customer demands or successful, risk of changing customer needs); the Santander UK group's ability to control the level of non-performing or poor credit quality loans and whether the Santander UK group's loan loss reserves are sufficient to cover - the extent to which the Santander UK group's loan portfolio is subject to prepayment risk; - the risk that the value of the collateral, including real estate, securing the Santander UK group's loans may not be sufficient and the Santander UK group may be unable to realise the full value of the collateral securing its loan portfolio; - the ability of the Santander UK group to realise the anticipated benefits of its organic growth or business combinations and the exposure, if any, of the Santander UK group to any unknown liabilities or goodwill impairments relating to acquired businesses; - the effects of the financial services laws, regulations, governmental oversight, administrative actions and policies and any changes thereto in each location or market in which the Santander UK group members operate; - the Santander UK group's exposure to any potential uncertainly and changes to the UK regulatory regime as a result of the reform and reorganisation of the UK financial regulatory authorities and the UK regulatory framework; - the effects of any new reforms to the UK mortgage lending and the personal loans market; the Santander UK group's exposure to any risk of loss from legal and regulatory proceedings; - the power of the FCA, the PRA or an overseas regulator to potentially intervene in response to e.g. attempts by customers to seek redress from financial service institutions, including the Santander UK group, in case of industry-wide issues; - the effects which the Banking Act 2009 may have on the Santander UK group's business and the value of securities issued; the effects which the bail-in and write down powers under the Banking Act 2009 and the BRRD may have on the Santander UK group's business and the value of securities issued; - the extent to which members of the Santander UK group may be responsible for contributing to compensation schemes in the UK in respect of banks and other authorised financial services firms that are unable to meet their obligations to customers;